DDTraining/Jenkins-on-AWS/README.md

 # Jenkins-on-AWS
-Automated Build on Jenkins and Deploy application to ElasticBeanstalk
+Code changes on Github would automatically triger build on Jenkins and deploy application to to ElasticBeanstalk Webhooks in github was setup to trigger builds in Jenkins